flaupretre/terraform-secret-bridge/README.md

 of every secret name before retrieving it from the secret stores.

 This may allow to restrict the set of secrets that may potentially be used in a configuration.
-A prefix like 'cfg-myapp-' may be a good way to ensure that my application can only access a reserved set of secrets defined for itself.
+For instance, a prefix in the form 'cfg-myapp-' may be a good way to ensure that the 'myapp' application can only access a restricted set of secrets defined for itself.

-Using this prefix, the module call we saw before would look like :
+Then, our example would become :

     module cfg {
       source = "git::git@github.com:flaupretre/terraform-secret-bridge.git?ref=v1.0.0"